Anti-Trump GOPer: 'We Laid The Trap, They Leapt Into It' | Washingtonian (DC)

 Adding insult to injury is Potter’s loyalty to John McCain, to whom he twice served as chief campaign lawyer, and George H.W.
 Bush, the man who first appointed Potter to the FEC.
 A conservative in the mold thoroughly despised by ‘America First’ culture warriors, Potter is precisely the kind of Republican whose once-considerable stature has been marginalized in the post-Trump ecosystem.

-In an interview edited for length and clarity, Potter discussed why he believes his complaint led to the arrest of Giuliani’s henchmen, whether campaign finance laws can really be saved, and the where impeachment might go next.
+In an interview edited for length and clarity, Potter discussed why he believes the organization’s complaint led to the arrest of Giuliani’s henchmen, whether campaign finance laws can really be saved, and the where impeachment might go next.

 Washingtonian: First of all, how did these completely unknown figures—Parnas and Fruman—come to your attention?
 Was there a tip involved?